TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-03-07-finalize-classes-automated-and-safe.md

 ## First Principles

-We removed a buggy Rector rule, but that doesn't help new projects to implement `final` fast and safe.
-What exactly are the minimal goal we want to achieve?
+We removed a buggy Rector rule, but that doesn't help new projects implement `final` fast and safely.
+What is the minimal goal we want to achieve?

 <br>